iTusharyadav/iTusharyadav/README.md

   </a>
 </p>

 <!-- About Me -->
 <h1 align="center">Hi there, I'm Tushar Yadav! <a href="https://avipatilweb.ml/"><img src="https://github.com/KenanGain/KenanGain/blob/main/icons/wave.gif" width="48"></a></h1>
-Welcome to my GitHub profile!
+<p align="center">Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in web development, open-source contributions, and continuous learning.
-Here you'll find some of the projects I've been working on, as well as some of my contributions to the open-source community.
+Here you'll find some of the projects I've been working on, as well as some of my contributions to the open-source community.</p>

 ---

 <!-- Technology used-->
-## 🔧 Technologies & Tools
+<h2 align="center">🔧 Technologies & Tools</h2>

 <table align="center">
   <tr>